Rewards Week has been extended! Save up to £1000 on selected cars.

 Automatic cars work without the driver having to switch gear ratios.
 They have four gears: Park (P), Drive (D), Reverse (R) and Neutral (N).
 The type of automatic transmission will determine the way in which the car is powered.

-Hydraulic transmission utilises planetary gearsets and hydraulic fluid to change gears.
+• Hydraulic transmission utilises planetary gearsets and hydraulic fluid to change gears.
 Planetary gearsets are used to control and reduce speed and torque.

-A CVT gearbox is a type of single-speed gearbox which uses a pulley system to change gear ratios.
+• A CVT gearbox is a type of single-speed gearbox which uses a pulley system to change gear ratios.

-AMT is a manual transmission endowed with automatic propulsion to operate the clutch and shift gears.
+• AMT is a manual transmission endowed with automatic propulsion to operate the clutch and shift gears.

-DCT or dual-clutch gearboxes use two separate clutches for odd and even gear sets that work in tandem.
+• DCT or dual-clutch gearboxes use two separate clutches for odd and even gear sets that work in tandem.
 DCT gearboxes are said to provide better fuel economy than some of the others mentioned.

 Why are automatic cars more expensive?

-Automatic cars typically require more advanced equipment and technology than manual transmission cars.
-The automatic gearbox is a complex system.
-Higher production costs in relation to equipment and technology impact the vehicle list price.
+The automatic gearbox is a complex system, therefore higher production costs in relation to equipment and technology impact the vehicle list price.

-What cars are automatic?
+What cars are automatic

 Most of the manufacturers available at Arnold Clark offer automatic transmissions on their models.
-We have a range of automatic cars for sale, browse our stock to find one that suits your lifestyle and budget.
-Or you can contact us directly to speak to one of our product geniuses.
-They will be able to advise you on which cars in stock are automatic.
+We have a wide range of automatic cars for sale, browse our stock to find one that suits your lifestyle and budget.

 How much are automatic cars?

 The price of an automatic car will depend on a number of factors.
 Prices vary depending on the manufacturer, model, trim, engine and fuel type chosen.
-Our automatic cars range from around £8,000 to upwards of over £140,000.
+Our automatic models range from around £8,000 to upwards of over £140,000.

 Which is better automatic or manual cars?

-Manual and automatic cars both have their own individual benefits and drawbacks.
 Choosing an automatic will typically make for an easier driving experience.
 This is because the driver does not have to operate a clutch or change gears.
 This reduces driver fatigue, especially in heavy traffic.
-However, automatic cars tend to be more expensive than their manual counterparts.
-This is because of the complex equipment and technology they require.
-Which is better depends on your individual preferences, lifestyle and budget.

 Why do automatic cars have neutral?